• Skip to main content

 Ingredients

-• Italian Sausage Links - Large slices of sausage links really go really well with the big slices of veggies in this extra chunky sauce.
+• Italian Sausage Links - Large slices of sausage links really go well with the big slices of veggies in this extra chunky tomato sauce.

 • Bell Pepper - I've used a yellowish green pepper in this recipe, but really any color bell pepper is fine to use.
-Red, yellow, orange, or green will all work, or a handful of mini sweet peppers.
+Red, yellow, or orange will all work, or a handful of sliced mini sweet peppers.

 • Fennel - Not always a familiar vegetable!
 Fennel makes a great addition to this sausage and peppers pasta because of its unique flavor.
 Its sharp licorice taste mellows as it cooks, but marries perfectly with the rich flavor of the sausage.
 It's delicious!